-Revenue bonds outstanding as of March 31, 2022 are as follows:
+Revenue bonds outstanding as of March 31, 2023 and 2022 are as follows:

+2023 2022

-Village of Brookfield, Illinois - Series 2008 \$ 28,920 Illinois Educational Facilities Authority (IEFA) - Series 1995B 520 Less debt issuance costs - Net of accumulated amortization (144) Total \$ 29,296
+Village of Brookfield, Illinois - Series 2008 Illinois Educational Facilities Authority (IEFA) - Series 1995B Less debt issuance costs - Net of accumulated amortization \$ 28,920 - (111) \$ 28,920 520 (144)

+Total \$ 28,809 \$ 29,296

-In June 2008, the Village of Brookfield, Illinois issued \$39,850 of Revenue Bonds, Chicago Zoological Society Series 2008 (the "Series 2008 Bonds").
+In June 2008, the Village of Brookfield, Illinois issued \$39,850 of Revenue Bonds, The Chicago Zoological Society Series 2008 (the "Series 2008 Bonds").
 These bonds are subject to a loan agreement between the Society and the Village of Brookfield, Illinois, which assigned its interest to The Bank of New York Trust Company, as trustee.
-Series 2008 Bonds mature on June 1, 2038, at which point the principal balance is due in full.
+The Series 2008 Bonds mature on June 1, 2038, at which point the principal balance is due in full.
 The Series 2008 Bonds bear interest at a variable rate based on weekly remarketing and have adjustable methods of demand features, purchase features, redemption provisions, rate determination dates, rate change dates, and interest payment dates.

-Expenses incurred in connection with the Series 2008 Bond offerings of \$297 were deferred and are being amortized on a straight-line basis over the period the bonds are to be outstanding.
-The debt issuance costs are reported net of the revenue bond payable on the statement of financial position.
+Expenses of \$297 incurred in connection with the Series 2008 Bonds offerings were deferred and are being amortized on a straight-line basis over the period the bonds are to be outstanding.
+The debt issuance costs are reported net of the revenue bonds payable on the statement of financial position.
 The Series 2008 Bonds are secured by a letter of credit that is effective through October 31, 2023.
 In the event the agent is unable to remarket the bonds, the bonds become a demand note under an irrevocable letter of credit issued by The Northern Trust Company.
 Should the irrevocable letter of credit not be renewed, an alternative credit facility must be obtained, or the bonds require repayment in 12 equal quarterly installments.

-On July 10, 2015, the Society entered into a 10-year interest rate swap agreement for \$10,000 of the 2008 Series Bonds with The Northern Trust Company to exchange a variable-rate interest payment equal to the Securities Industry and Financial Markets Association Swap Index (SIFMA) for a fixed interest payment of 1.966 percent.
+On July 10, 2015, the Society entered into a 10-year interest rate swap agreement for \$10,000 of the Series 2008 Bonds with The Northern Trust Company to exchange a variable-rate interest payment equal to the Securities Industry and Financial Markets Association Municipal Swap Index (SIFMA) for a fixed-interest payment of 1.966 percent.
 The SIFMA variable interest rate approximates the weekly remarketing variable rate.
 The swap exposes the Society to basis risk should the relationship between the weekly remarketing rate and SIFMA rate change significantly.
-The fair value asset for the obligation under this instrument was \$17 as of March 31, 2022.
+The fair value asset for the obligation under this instrument was \$220 and \$17 as of March 31, 2023 and 2022, respectively.
 This swap agreement will mature on July 10, 2025.

-The remaining \$18,920 of the Series 2008 Bonds had an effective variable interest rate of 0.08 percent for the year ended March 31, 2022.
+The remaining \$18,920 of the Series 2008 Bonds had an effective variable interest rate of 1.86 and 0.08 percent for the years ended March 31, 2023 and 2022, respectively.